philipce/nifty/README.md

 Also, I had to modify the CBlas module map to link "openblas" rather than "blas" otherwise it would find its preinstalled library that didn't have the CBLAS symbols; openblas does._

-_Note on performance: LAPACK comes with a reference version that is correct, but not suitable for high performance applications.
-You can improve performance by using an optimized implementation instead
-(e.g. [OpenBLAS](http://www.openblas.net/)).
-For example, using the BLAS reference implementation, Nifty inverts a large matrix in just under 3 minutes whereas MATLAB inverts it in 6.5 seconds.
-Switching to OpenBLAS, Nifty performs the inversion about as fast as MATLAB does (which is also similar to NumPy).
-If you do switch to OpenBLAS, you'll also need to ensure pthreads is installed.
-Eventually we'll add instructions on how to do that and just make that the default suggestion_

 ## Tests and Benchmarks